Text-Based Personas for Simulating User Privacy Decisions: Introduction

 \section{Introduction}

 Measuring and modeling users' privacy-related reactions, preferences, and behaviors is a long-standing challenge~\cite{acquisti2015privacy}.
-Addressing this challenge would allow system developers, researchers, and other stakeholders to understand at scale how users make privacy-related decisions, perceive privacy risks in new technologies, react to privacy incidents, and utilize privacy-enhancing technologies.
+Addressing this challenge allows system developers, researchers, and other stakeholders to understand at scale how users make privacy-related decisions, perceive privacy risks in new technologies, react to privacy incidents, and utilize privacy-enhancing technologies.
 Recent developments in agentic frameworks make this challenge even more pressing.
-To realize the vision of increasingly autonomous agents, they will need to make data-sharing decisions on behalf of users in many contexts.
+Autonomous agents will need to make data-sharing decisions on behalf of users in many contexts.
 While aligning autonomous actions with human intent is a broad challenge, it is important to measure how an agent's automated choices reflect a user's privacy preferences~\cite{flemings2025}---a task central to the development of effective personalized privacy assistants.

 The conventional approach to capturing and evaluating privacy decision-making relies on directly measuring user behaviors and attitudes at both the individual and population levels.
 These measurements take place through either controlled user studies (e.g., surveys, interviews, and lab experiments) or observational methods (e.g., on-boarding questions, recording app permissions, telemetry, or in-the-wild interactions).
 At the individual level, these methods capture the granular privacy preferences, concerns, and utility trade-offs, which can guide and evaluate personalized, automated decisions.
-At the population level, they allow researchers to identify privacy norms and measure how population groups perceive and reason about privacy.
+At the population level, they allow researchers to identify privacy norms and measure how populations perceive and reason about privacy.

 While directly measuring user decision-making remains the gold standard for grounding privacy models, relying on it continuously is unscalable and costly~\cite{li2026llmagentssimulateenduser, anthis2025position}.
 At the population level, repeatedly testing new experimental conditions or design combinations to understand group norms requires large participant pools.
 This leads to prohibitively expensive studies, participant fatigue~\cite{groschupp2025}, and non-representative sample sizes~\cite{krsteski2025, suh2025}.
 At the individual level, initial surveys provide an essential baseline, but relying exclusively on direct measurement means users must be prompted every time a new context emerges.
 Therefore, using infrequent measurement to ground simulated decisions can reduce the friction and fatigue of constantly requiring updated input~\cite{groschupp2025}.